Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: The -singular tilting modules

 We now determine the structure of $T(6|8)$.
-The calculation is similar to that given above.
-We have that $\nabla(6|8)=[(6|8),(4|5)]$ and so we see that $\Delta(4|5)$ must appear at the top of the module.
-Contravariant duality and our knowledge of the other Weyl modules in this block then give us the $\Delta$-filtration of the tilting module:
+The calculation is similar to that given above, so we only sketch it.
+We have that $\Delta(6|8)=[(6|8),(4|5)]$, so $\Delta(4|5)$ must appear at the top.
+Contravariant duality and our knowledge of the other Weyl modules in the linkage class give us the $\Delta$-filtration

-Consideration of the $\nabla$-filtration then gives us the full structure of the module.
+of $T(6|8)$ as shown above.
+Finally, consideration of the $\nabla$-filtration gives us the full structure diagram as depicted in Theorem \ref{thm:2}.

-The remaining tilting module from this block is $T(7|9)$.
-There are two ways to prove that this module is projective-injective for a generalised Schur algebra.
-Donkin's tilting tensor product theorem implies that, as an $S(\leq (7|9))$-module, this tilting module has simple head, $L(4|5)$, and therefore there exists a surjection $P(4|5)\to T(7|9)$.
-The same theorem allows us to calculate the character of $T(7|9)$, and the reciprocity rule \eqref{eq:BH-reciprocity} allows us to see that this character coincides with that of the projective module $P(4|5)$ - therefore the map is injective.
-Alternatively, this follows from \cite[Theorem 5.1]{deV}.
-Therefore $T(7|9)$ can be seen to be rigid by Theorem \ref{BGG}.
-The full diagram can easily be deduced from the $\Delta$ and $\nabla$-filtrations.